What is Social Prescribing?

 Social prescribing recognises that health is heavily determined by social factors such as poverty, isolation and loneliness.
 Social prescribing offers GPs and other health professionals a means of referring people to a range of non-clinical community supports which can have significant benefits for their overall health and wellbeing.
-The fact that many of the activities on offer from social prescribing are not available because of coronavirus has been an added challenge.

-- A referral from a healthcare professional,
+- A referral from any healthcare professional/other professional or self-referral into the service